almilo/gql-tools/README.md

 # gql-tools
 This package provides several command-line tools to work with GraphQL schemas.
 For instance, generating the introspected schema or the schema AST in JSON format.
+Generation of the schema of a remote GraphQL endpoint in the schema language is also supported (see CLI options).

 ### Installation
 Install *gqltools* locally and add as dependency to the current project.